AlexxNica/Toronto-2016/README.md

 ### Workshops
 ----

-- **workshop tickets are sold seperately from conference tickets**
+- workshop tickets are **sold seperately** from conference tickets
-- **1 workshop ticket is given, free, to every person that buys a conference ticket**
+- 1 workshop ticket is given, **free**, to every person that buys a conference ticket
 - ~8 workshops (ie. 4 half-day workshops)
-- ~125 workshop attendees
+- ~150 workshop attendees
 - 50-50 split of revenue with the workshop leader (roughly ~$1,000 to ~2,000)

 ### Workshop Tickets